AriaSalvatrice/synth-printer/README.md

 Hey kid, wanna extrude a synth?

 Synth Printer is a very very lightweight system letting you create faceplates for your DIY modular synthesizer, using simple Python code — code so simple you don't need to know any Python at all (a bit of experience with any programming language will be enough).

 Try it out!
-In a few minutes, you'll get a STL file ready to print, and your components will fit just right, without having to bust out the calipers.
+In just a few minutes, you'll get a STL file ready to print, and your components will fit just right, without having to bust out the calipers.
+With live previews as you edit the code, it's much less fiddly than using CAD software.

 ![](https://fedi.aria.dog/media/c4884ecad3a1700363192ba8b7769008bfdbd071679a2cdc40e2fe0c17a83720.jpg)